zhouyl/flowblade/docs/components/forms/switch-input.md

 | `size` | `string` | `'md'` | Size: `sm`, `md`, `lg` |

 SwitchInput also supports all common style props for flexible styling.

+### Style Props

+SwitchInput supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Examples